-Programs and techniques based on ROOT package for acquisition and sorting of the list mode data of the neutron detectors E I Litvinenko^{1,3}, A A Bogdzel1, A V Churakov1, F V Levchanovsky1, L Rossa2, O-P Sauer2, Th Wilpert2 1 Frank Laboratory of Neutron Physics, Joint Institute for Nuclear Research, Joliot-Curie 6, Dubna Moscow region, 141980, Russia 2 Helmholtz-Zentrum Berlin fur Materialien und Energie, Hahn-Meitner-Platz 1, Berlin, 14109, Germany E-mail: litvin@nf.jinr.ru Abstract.
+Programs and techniques based on ROOT package for acquisition and sorting of the list mode data of the neutron detectors

+E I Litvinenko, A A Bogdzel, A V Churakov, F V Levchanovsky, L Rossa, O-P Sauer, Th Wilpert

+Berlin, 14109, Germany

+E-mail: litvin@nf.jinr.ru

+Abstract.
 Works on the creation, implementation and adjustment of neutron detectors in the detector groups of the neutron centers require adequate and modern hardware and software tools and techniques.
 As one of the useful directions we consider measurements in list mode.
 List-mode data acquisition based on digital electronics offers many advantages over traditional acquisition methods and is rapidly increasing in popularity.
 Modern digitizers employing list-mode data storage are capable to perform on-line signal processing, greatly reducing data stream sizes and increasing data throughput rates.
 The report describes software solutions for dealing with large volumes of list mode data from neutron detectors, which are implemented in FLNP (JINR, Dubna) and run on the IBR-2M reactor and also reactor BER-II in HZB, Berlin.
-Software discussed in the report is designed for position-sensitive detectors with delay line readout and for the recorded data from the gaseous proton recoil telescope for fast neutron spectrometry 1.
-Introduction A detector group of a neutron center has to solve daily a variety of non-typical tasks.
+Software discussed in the report is designed for position-sensitive detectors with delay line readout and for the recorded data from the gaseous proton recoil telescope for fast neutron spectrometry

+1. Introduction

+A detector group of a neutron center has to solve daily a variety of non-typical tasks.
 These tasks may occur during configuration and commissioning of detectors, search for causes of faults, or with the development of new methodologies and the preparation of new types of experiments.
 That is why the requirements to the software from the detector group are specific and varied.
 The user oriented software (i.e., software developed in response to requests of external and internal users, who carry out varied measurements using neutron spectrometers) does not cover full range of these demands.

-The software requirements as specified by the detector group in Frank Laboratory of Neutron Physics (FLNP JINR, Dubna) include: - detailed diagnostic tools (in order to receive as much information from the detector as possible), - autonomy (stand-alone operation, independence from the experiment control systems and local database management systems, etc.), - fast deployment, 3 The corresponding author - flexibility (flexible configurability of parameters, easy modifications, configurable visualization tools), - compact data formats, - easy integration into the experiment control software (via communication components or via components which can be used autonomously), - extensibility with respect to new equipment.
+The software requirements as specified by the detector group in Frank Laboratory of Neutron Physics (FLNP JINR, Dubna) include:

+- detailed diagnostic tools (in order to receive as much information from the detector as possible), - autonomy (stand-alone operation, independence from the experiment control systems and local database management systems, etc.), - fast deployment,